Timber framing: French tradition

 Elaborately half-timbered houses of the 13th through 18th centuries still remain in Bourges, Tours, Troyes, Rouen, Thiers, Dinan, Rennes, and many other cities, except in Provence and Corsica.
 Timber framing in French is known colloquially as pan de bois and half-timbering as colombage.
 Alsace is the region with the most timbered houses in France.

 The Normandy tradition features two techniques: frameworks were built of four evenly spaced regularly hewn timbers set into the ground (poteau en terre) or into a continuous wooden sill (poteau de sole) and mortised at the top into the plate.
 The openings were filled with many materials including mud and straw, wattle and daub, or horsehair and gypsum.

+Sculptures on the timber framing of a half-timbered house in Strasbourg.